chrislo27/RhythmHeavenRemixEditor/docs/Localization.md

 ## Making testing faster and easier
-If you remove the `langs.json` and/or `default.properties` files from the jar file, you can make a folder named `localization` in the same directory as the `RHRE3.jar` file and it will look there for files if it isn't present inside the jar.
+If you remove the `langs.json` and/or `default.properties` files from the jar file, you can make a folder named `localization` in the same directory as the `RHRE.jar` file and it will look there for files if it isn't present inside the jar.

 Pressing **`F8+I`** will reload all the localization without closing and reopening